react-cosmos/react-cosmos/NEXT.md

 ### Redux state mock

 Check out [react-cosmos-redux](https://github.com/skidding/react-cosmos-redux) to see what a Cosmos Next decorator looks like.
-It works with the latest `react-redux` version and it's written in _hooks_ 💃.
+It works with the latest `react-redux` version and it's written in _Hooks_ 💃.

 ## UI plugins